CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

 one of the inference partitions with larger GPU memory.
 - **No Dynamic Timeout**: The provided examples currently use global timeout settings for the Datapipeline and Inference partitions respectively.
-You can modify these timeouts if you use substantially larger input sequences, however, weigh this in conjunction with the **Out-of-memory Condition**.
+You can modify these timeouts if you use substantially larger input sequences, however, weigh this in conjunction with the **Datapipeline Out-of-memory Condition**.

 ***